sarkadins/swag-labs-playwright/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

+In this Project, the Swag Labs Beta site has been tested with Playwright framework

-The following user stories have been implemented in the webshop:
+The following user stories have been implemented in the web shop:

 - As a User, I want to log in so that I have access to features that require identification.
 - As a User, I want to log out so that another user can use the application.